 - Manuscripts cannot have been previously published in any other journal.

 - Submissions must be at the master's level or above in fields related to Korean history to be eligible for consideration.

-- Article manuscripts, including endnotes, abstract, and keywords should not exceed 8,000 words.
-Submissions must include a 150 word abstract at the beginning of the document.
+- Article manuscripts, including references, abstract, and keywords should not exceed 8,000 words.
+Submissions must include an abstract of 150 words at the beginning of the document.

 - Contributors must submit the full text of their manuscripts according to the regulations prescribed above before the deadline announced by the editorial board.

 - The title page should contain the title of the article, the author's name, affiliation, and position.

 3. Manuscript style regulations